karelz/karelz.github.io/_includes/events_2019-11-14_dotNet_Talks_at_Matfyz.md

 - Microsoft Development Center Prague is hiring - [https://aka.ms/UniversityEngineering](https://aka.ms/UniversityEngineering)
 - Azure subscription for students
     - With Microsoft Azure for Students, students get a $100 Azure credit.
 There is no credit card needed and 12 months of free Azure services.
-    - Azure for Students can be activated here: [https://azure.microsoft.com/en-us/free/students/](https://azure.microsoft.com/en-us/free/students/)
+    - Azure for Students can be [activated here](https://azure.microsoft.com/en-us/free/students/)